 - Download both templates from KDP's cover template generator to verify exact pixel dimensions before exporting.

 Designers sometimes charge twice for this.
-It shouldn't cost more than 25% extra over a single-format design — the creative work is identical; only the canvas dimensions change.
+It should not cost more than 25 percent extra over a single-format design - the creative work is identical; only the canvas dimensions change.

-For 80% of KDP authors, the right move is paperback + Kindle at launch, hardcover added once the title has 20+ reviews and a stable rank.
+For 80 percent of KDP authors, the right move is paperback plus Kindle at launch, hardcover added once the title has 20+ reviews and a stable rank.
 For non-fiction, memoir, and children's picture books, launch all three formats together.
-Price the hardcover $10-$12 above the paperback to preserve royalty parity.
+Price the hardcover $10 to $12 above the paperback to preserve royalty parity.
 Skip hardcover entirely on short books, price-sensitive fiction niches, and debut titles with no audience.

 The format question is not ideological.
-It's arithmetic.
-Run the numbers, match the format to the genre, and don't let a nice-looking hardcover distract you from what sells the book — the paperback.
+It is arithmetic.
+Run the numbers, match the format to the genre, and do not let a nice-looking hardcover distract you from what sells the book - the paperback.
+For the broader profit picture across formats and royalty tiers, see how to make money with Amazon KDP.

 Frequently asked questions

 Yes.
-Hardcover is an independent format in your KDP bookshelf.
+Hardcover is an independent format in the KDP Bookshelf.
 You can launch hardcover-only, paperback-only, or both.
-The only linked format is the Kindle edition, which Amazon pairs with any print edition automatically once metadata matches (same title, author, and subtitle).
+The only auto-linked format is Kindle - Amazon pairs the Kindle edition with any print edition automatically once title, subtitle, and author match.

 Hardcover covers require an extra manual review step for the case-laminate wrap, spine alignment against the physical case, and barcode positioning on the larger cover file.
-Expect roughly 5 business days for the first approval.
-Reuploads after rejection typically go faster, around 2 to 3 business days.
+Expect up to 5 business days for the first hardcover review compared to 24 to 72 hours for paperback.
+Reuploads after rejection typically clear in 2 to 3 business days.

-KDP hardcover is case laminate only, meaning the cover art is printed directly onto the board and laminated.
-There is no dust jacket option on KDP.
-IngramSpark offers both case laminate and cloth-wrapped with dust jacket.
-For most self-published titles the KDP finish is acceptable, but if you need a premium gift or library edition, IngramSpark is still the gold standard.
+KDP hardcover is case laminate only - the cover art is printed directly onto the board and laminated.
+There is no dust jacket option, no cloth binding, no foil stamping, no head and tail bands.
+IngramSpark offers all of those plus heavier paper stocks.
+For most self-published titles the KDP case-laminate finish is acceptable and looks similar to traditionally published case-laminate hardcovers.
+If you need a premium gift or library edition with a dust jacket, IngramSpark is still the gold standard.

 Written by Danielle Okonkwo